jundalisay/sp/content/en/material/fallacies/differential-geometry.md

 This would greatly simplify or minify the maths needed to plot the phenomenon in spacetime.

-There is only Euclidean geometry.
+This replaced differential geometry with Euclidean geometry and data science.

 Riemann geometry is merely a mix of the properties of Euclidean geometry focusing on effects instead of causes.

 <!-- We use Euclidean geometry to theoretically plot the ratios needed by Buddhist monks levitate, or by UFOs zip in zigzag faster than sound without using any sophistical manifold.
 The ratios must be correct otherwise the levitating monk or vehicle will hit a wall (i.e. go to the wrong Euclidean spacetime coordinates).